Manojkl/Cost_To_Consumers-CTC/AGI/BenchmarkBot/Readme.md

 Benchmark Civilized Behaviour of Individuals by region

 - Benchmark the prioritising capability by importance of llm, vlm from set of given topics
-- Benchmark behaviour extraction from words and speech
+- Benchmark Characteristics/Behaviour extraction from words and speech